akihiko47/Parametric-Curves-And-Splines/README.md

 # 〰️SPLINES〰️
-In this repository, I have implemented a tool for creating, editing splines.
-The scripts give easy access to the points of the curve and the ability to get the point, tangent, normal and binormal at the desired point of the curve.
+In this repository, I have implemented a tool for creating and editing splines.
+The scripts give easy access to points on curve and the ability to get the position, tangent, normal and binormal at the desired point of the curve.

 ## Installation
 There are 2 ways: